 You can submit a complaint about CareFirst BlueCross BlueShield Advantage DualPrime directly to Medicare.
 To submit a complaint to Medicare, go to www.medicare.gov/MedicareComplaintForm/home.aspx.
-Medicare takes your complaints seriously and will use this information to help improve the quality of the Medicare program.

-If you have any other feedback or concerns, or if you feel the plan is not addressing your issue, please call 1-800-MEDICARE (1-800-633-4227).
+You may also call 1-800-MEDICARE (1-800-633-4227).
 TTY/TDD users can call 1-877-486-2048.